dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Δ𝑥

-Flux is power per area, so the energy flow—the power—is the flux times a person's surface area.
+Flux is power per area, so the energy flow — the power — is the flux times a person's surface area.
 A person is roughly 2 meters tall and 0.5 meters wide, with a front and a back, so the surface area is about 2 square meters.

 Thus, the power (the energy outflow) is 600 watts.